L'Oréal Luxe achieved 57% sales growth for Lancôme's D2C website. How? Read case study to find out

 Therefore, it is crucial to shift the focus from a single conversion to the total conversions that the business has generated across all traffic sources combined.
 Then, this value should be distributed between traffic sources accordingly to their incremental contribution to driving sales, even if these sales cannot be attributed directly.

 There are multiple ways to achieve this.
-However, one of the easiest and most reliable ways to understand the contribution of each website visit is Conversion Modelling.
+However, one of the easiest and most reliable ways to understand the contribution of each website visit is to use AI-driven attribution solutions that don’t rely solely on cookies, such as SegmentStream.

 This is an innovative measurement approach that relies on using a combination of first-party data and Machine Learning to assign value to each website visit based on its impact on driving predicted conversions, rather than past conversions.

-Conversion Modelling eliminates all possible problems of the traditional, retrospective attribution models as it guarantees that each website visit and traffic source will get the accurate value even if the real conversion happens from another device, browser, or cookie.
+This approach eliminates the challenges of traditional, retrospective attribution models as it guarantees that each website visit and traffic source will get the accurate value even if the real conversion happens from another device, browser, or cookie.

-You can use Conversion Modelling to gain visibility into the real value of your traffic sources, as well as unlock the full potential of your ad campaigns by providing them with immediate feedback about the true incremental value of each paid click.
+Use SegmentStream to gain visibility into the real value of your traffic sources, as well as unlock the full potential of your ad campaigns.

-To learn more about Conversion Modelling and its capabilities, visit the SegmentStream website and book a demo with one of our solution consultants.
+To learn more about SegmentStream and its capabilities book a demo with one of our solution consultants.